sonofmagic/mongoose-autoincrement/packages/mongoose-incremental/README.md

 # mongoose-incremental

-`mongoose-incremental` is a Mongoose plugin that enables auto-incrementing numeric fields in your MongoDB documents.
-It’s particularly useful for custom ID generation or maintaining ordered values.
+A lightweight and flexible Mongoose plugin to auto-increment numeric fields in your MongoDB models.
+Useful for sequential IDs or counters with custom settings.

 ## Features

-- Auto-increments a numeric field on document creation
+- Auto-increment fields (including `_id` or any custom field)
+- Supports multiple models and fields
 - Customizable starting value and increment step
-- Supports counter reset
-- Enforces uniqueness via indexes
+- Optional uniqueness enforcement on fields
+- Utility methods: `nextCount`, `resetCount`

 ## Installation